elnaske/Legal-RAG/README.md

 **a.
 What is the motivation for your project?**

-- Why is this work interesting?
-- Who needs the results or outcome/deliverables?

 The American legal system follows common law, that is, judicial decisions are, to a large degree, based by precedents set by previous rulings.
 In preparation for a case, lawyers have to do extensive research on these previous rulings to support their arguments.
 This involves a lot of manual work.